1960

 In 1961 in Krefeld, an exhibition demonstrates the clash of colors of Klein's trinity by attributing a different room to each color.
 Two artworks made in 1960 are particularly highlighted.
 Both were made in dry synthetic resin, natural sponges and pebbles on board.

 On June 27, 2012, Christie's sold for £ 23.5M the masterpiece of the pink room, 199 x 153 x 16 cm, lot 9.
 Its mysterious title, Le Rose du Bleu, does not doubt the purity of the madder pigment but reveals that the artist attempts a unified vision of his Pink with the immaterial symbol of his basic Blue.
+Please watch the video prepared by Christie's.

-This artwork on panel 200 x 165 cm executed in 1960 in IKB, sponges and pebbles had been the masterpiece of the blue room in the 1961 Krefeld exhibition.
+An Archisponge in IKB, sponges and pebbles on panel 200 x 165 cm executed in 1960 in IKB, sponges and pebbles had been the masterpiece of the blue room in the 1961 Krefeld exhibition.
+It was sold for $ 21.4M on November 11, 2008 by Sotheby's, lot 12.

 That central room was flanked by the pink and gold rooms.
-Le Rose du bleu, of same size and technique as the Archisponge, was the flagship the pink room.

 The artist had of course be the designer of that arrangement.
 Nevertheless his proposal for a performance of his own Symphonie Monotone Silence during the opening day was not retained.

 1960-1966 Flag by Johns